SirHolmstrom/Nordic-MMORPG-Addons/Nordic Addons/Nordic Emote System/README.md

 <br>

 ### Note:
-*MAKE SURE THE ANIMATION CLIPS ARE NAMED AND NOT Mixmo.com for example, the name must be unique.
-IE Dance01, Dance02, Dance_ etc.
 *If you wish to call it from a button or similar you simply use*:
 ```
 // for example.